If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Best Size of Mesh to add around the Beehive

 While there are standards in the production of most beekeeping materials, meshes for apiary defense may come in different sizes.
 Depending on the predator you are targeting to protect your beehive against, the size of the mesh you use varies.
 Major types of predators and the mesh sizes you should use are;

 Insects Such as Robber Bees, Wasps, and Hornets

 For hornets, robber bees, and wasps, use a small size of mesh that keeps out the predators but allows honeybees through it.
 With insects, it is not easy to protect the entire apiary as a whole, so you have to do it on a beehive-to-beehive basis.
 The common, and arguably best, method of doing this is using a beehive robbing and moving screen.

 Size 8 mesh is the best to use on the robbing/moving screen.
 It allows honeybees easy passage through it in the designated area while keeping out the other intruder insects.
 The robbing screen changes the exact area that a honeybee has to get to in order to gain access to the beehive.
-Home-bees from the beehive know the way to leave and enter the beehive, but the intruder insects cannot easily figure out the way to enter the beehive.
+Honeybees away from the beehive know the way to leave and enter, but the intruder insects cannot easily figure out the way to enter the beehive.

 Small Animals Such as Raccoons and Skunks

 These small animals are easily controlled using metallic fencing mesh.
 They have a difficult time forcing their way through popular fencing meshes.
 Apiaries do not take up too much space and it is, therefore, easy to have metallic fencing mesh around the individual apiary’s perimeter.
 It is effective in keeping the small animals out of the apiary in all seasons of the year.